atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 > Objective: Create a JSON Customer object and populate with values returned from the database.

 1. Drag a **Mapper** activity from the Activity Bar -> General -> Mapper onto the canvas and connect to FetchCustomerRow activity.
-Rename the activity to **FetchCustomerRow**.
+Rename the activity to **MapperCustomer**.

 ![](/images/Image_36.gif)